 Gooey melty cheese and slightly sour and spicy chilies are a match made in heaven.
-Place them in a bread and you have something as close to perfection as is humanly possible.
+Put them in bread and you have something as close to perfection as is humanly possible.
 It’s just so freakin’ good.
 This is my recipe for cheddar jalapeno sourdough bread.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe: